 Tip: Be sure to bring your swimsuit for a refreshing dip before heading back to your car.

 Munduk is one of Bali's best areas for hiking enthusiasts, with 12 gorgeous hiking trails to choose from, including the 2-hour Red Coral Waterfall hike to the challenging 6-hour Dutch Colonial trek.
 You'll be treated to views of waterfalls, hidden temples, rainforests and more.
 Be sure to do a little extra research beforehand to find a trail that best suits your skill level (and what you want to see), and then hire a guide so you don't get lost.
-It will cost you about 350,000 IDR* (USD 25) for 2 to 3 hours.

 The village of Munduk is easily reached, not far from Bedugul, the name given to Bali’s central highlands.
 You can get a private driver from where you are staying or rent a motorbike from Bedugul.
 Munduk is relatively small and all its trails are signposted.

 Local tip: Be sure to enjoy a hot cup of Luwak coffee in the town when you're done and have a chat with the friendly locals.

 In the popular, charming village of Ubud, you'll find the Campuhan Ridge Walk, a short and easy Bali hike on a paved road that takes you through a stunning jungle landscape.
 The hike begins near the Ibah Hotel — keep an eye out for the signs that say, "going to the hill" and "this way trekking Campuhan Ridge".
 This pleasant walk isn't difficult and is best enjoyed in the early morning before the sun becomes too hot, or in the late afternoon when the day begins to cool again.
 It's only about a 2 km walk to the Karsa Kafe, where you can stop for some delicious breakfast before turning back to where you started.